-Michelle Obama Lets On That She Initially Wasn’t Too Impressed With Barack In New Memoir, ‘Becoming’
+Michelle Obama Lets On That She Initially Wasn’t Too Impressed With Barack In New Memoir ‘Becoming’

 “Not once… did I think about him as someone I’d want to date.
 For one thing, I was his mentor at the firm.
 I’d also recently sworn off dating altogether, too consumed with work to put any effort into it,” she said in her memoir.
 “And finally, appallingly, at the end of lunch Barack lit a cigarette, which would have been enough to snuff any interest, if I’d had any to begin with.”

 Things only got worse for the future couple as they worked together that summer.
 Michelle attempted to set Barack up with her friend.
 Despite the fact that date didn’t go well, Michelle had to acknowledge that the future president “was a catch.”
 She even decided that his lack of stylistic sense didn’t ruin the fact that he was “good-looking, poised and successful.”
-She also noted that he was athletic and kind, while remaining resolute that he wasn’t the right fit for her.
+She also noted that he was athletic and kind while remaining resolute that he wasn’t the right fit for her.

 The former president persisted in trying to date Michelle, and she slowly found herself developing feelings for him.
 She found herself wondering what he was up to when they weren’t working together, but after a firm-related outing at Baskin-Robbins, the couple had their first kiss and “everything felt clear.”